BAFTA-2026: Most Awards for "One Battle After Another", Best Documentary Film Was "Mr. Nobody Against Putin"

 "One Battle After Another" — 6

-"Sinners" — 3
+"The Sinners" — 3

-Film about Russian propaganda — best documentary
+Film about Russian Propaganda — Best Documentary Film

 Talankin left Russia, taking the filmed material with him, and then, together with Borenstein, edited it into a documentary.
 Their work is also nominated for an Oscar.

-During the awards ceremony, Borenstein addressed Talankin, saying: "Thank you for showing me: no matter how dark things look — in Russia or on the streets of Minneapolis, we always face a moral choice."
+During the awards ceremony, Borenstein addressed Talankin and said: "Thank you for showing me that no matter how bleak things look – whether in Russia or on the streets of Minneapolis – we always have a moral choice."
 "It doesn't matter who we are, there is power in our actions.
-To quote J. R. R. Tolkien, 'Courage is found in unlikely places.'
-We need more 'Mr. Nobodys'," the director added.
+To quote J.R.R.
+Tolkien, 'Courage is found in unlikely places.'
+We need more 'Mr. Nobodies,'" the director added.

-In addition, the horror film "Sinners" won in three categories: Best Supporting Actress (Wunmi Mosaku), Best Original Screenplay, and Best Film Music.
+Furthermore, the horror film "The Sinners" won in three categories: Best Supporting Actress (Wunmi Mosaku), Best Original Screenplay, and Best Film Music.
 Mosaku became the first British actress in four years to receive a BAFTA in this category.

 The film tells the story of twin brothers (played by one actor) who return to 1930s Mississippi to open a bar, which is then attacked by bloodthirsty vampires.

-Guillermo del Toro's film "Frankenstein" — another adaptation of Mary Shelley's classic novel — received three awards for Best Production Design, as well as Best Makeup and Best Costume Design.
+Guillermo del Toro's "Frankenstein" — another adaptation of Mary Shelley's classic novel — received three awards for Best Production Design, as well as Best Makeup and Best Costume Design.

 This film, made for the Netflix streaming service, notably features a ship frozen in Arctic ice, as well as Frankenstein's laboratory atop a Victorian water tower.

-Irish actress Jessie Buckley was named Best Actress for her role as Agnes Shakespeare (she previously also received a Golden Globe for it).
+Irish actress Jessie Buckley was named Best Actress for her role as Agnes Shakespeare (she had previously also received a Golden Globe for it).

 "Hamnet" was also named Outstanding British Film.